aBraM-aBraM/CPLUS/README.md

 ## Introduction

 This repository contains a collection of c++ best practices I gather over time.
+It can be easily and contains a single header (macros.h)

 The term **C+** refers to the usage of c++ in a way that produces the same code as C. This kind of behavior makes compiling to embedded devices much easier and increases performance.